tchibatron/dbeaver/Admin-Manage-Connections.md

 ```

 ### Secure connections from editing
-It is possible to make connection settings read-only (protected by password)"
+It is possible to make connection settings read-only (protected by password)
 - Generate MD5 hash of your password.
-You can do it from command line using Linux utility md5sum (md5sum <<<"you password") or you can do it online - just google "MD5 hash online".
+You can do it from command line using Linux utility md5sum (`md5sum <<<"your password"`) or you can do it online - just google "MD5 hash online".
-- Add attribute `lockPassword' in connection descriptor (in `.dbeaver-data-sources.xml` file in `<dataSource>` tag.
+- Add attribute `lockPassword` in connection descriptor (in `.dbeaver-data-sources.xml` file in `<dataSource>` tag.
 So it will look like this:
 ```
 <data-source
   id="postgresql-1294077257514--1782558860"